shreeshailaya/C-DAC-Notes/Core Java/README.md

 - Every object has some *identity* and *role* to be play in system
 - Some objects are actually physically present those are called as tangible entity/object.(eg. student, laptop,hard-disk)
 - Some objects are not actually physically present those are called as non-tangible entity/object (eg. data, account,software)
-- Object is something which present the real life tangiable non tangable entity which have some identity and role to be played.
+- Object is something which present the real life tangible non tangible entity which have some identity and role to be played.
 - State and behavior of objects
 	- Set of values given to the common attributes which are used for describing the object.
 	- State is description of the object.
-	- Eg. there is a car which has some compay name,color,number..etc
+	- Eg. there is a car which has some company name,color,number..etc
 	- So if the object is `MyCar` then the state of the object are Maruti,Black,mh14p8254..etc
 	- State is the description of object.
 	- There is some functionality/behavior/role of object like car speed in program it is like function.